How Do You Factor X 2 4

 The Basics of Quadratic Expressions

 A quadratic expression is generally written in the form ax² + bx + c, where a, b, and c are constants, and x is a variable.
 The goal of factoring a quadratic expression is to rewrite it as a product of two binomials, such as (x + p)(x + q), where p and q are constants.
-For example, x² + 5x + 6 can be factored into (x + 2)(x + 3).
+Take this: x² + 5x + 6 can be factored into (x + 2)(x + 3).

 Why x² + 4 is Different